sonicatdrpepper/Discord-Story-Mode/README.md

 # Discord-Story-Mode
-Discord bot that (may) supports Turn Based RPG Style Battles, and Cutscenes. you can host a copy for yourself by filling in the TOKEN variable at the top of Main.py with a token from your own bot.
+Heavily Work in Progress Discord bot that (may) supports Turn Based RPG Style Battles, and Cutscenes, and potentially more.
-You can make a bot at the discord developer portal: https://discord.com/developers/applications
+This project currently doesent do very much, but if you want to try it anyways, you will need to create a discord bot at https://www.discord.com/developers, and replace the TOKEN Variable in Main.py with your bot's token.